 News Summary:

-On April 2, 2026, the National Frequency Agency (ANFR) reported authorizing over 54,600 5G sites and 71,750 4G sites in France.
-This followed its March 4, 2026 update, which indicated authorizations for more than 54,400 5G and 71,700 4G sites.
-Earlier, on January 28, 2026, the ANFR highlighted that the upcoming World Radiocommunication Conference (CMR-27) would examine the possibility of satellite relay stations utilizing the 51.4-52.4 GHz frequency band, a development crucial for expanding satellite constellation functionality.
-On January 7, 2026, the agency also announced an evolution of its observatory to better account for the ongoing transition of networks, marked by the progressive decline and announced extinction plans for 2G and 3G networks by several metropolitan operators.
-Concurrently, as of January 1, 2026, the ANFR had authorized nearly 53,700 5G sites and over 71,300 4G sites in France.
+On April 2, 2026, the National Frequency Agency (ANFR) authorized over 54,600 5G sites and 71,750 4G sites across France.
+This follows its March 4, 2026 report, which indicated 54,400 5G sites and 71,700 4G sites had been authorized.
+Earlier, on January 28, 2026, the ANFR announced that the next World Radiocommunication Conference (CMR) would study the potential for satellite relay stations to use the 51.4-52.4 GHz frequency band, a necessary spectrum for constellations to ensure transmissions between satellites and ground networks.
+This development came after the January 7, 2026, publication, stating that as of January 1, 2026, nearly 53,700 5G sites and over 71,300 4G sites were authorized by the ANFR in France.
+Concurrently on January 7, 2026, the agency also noted that its observatory was evolving to better reflect the ongoing network transition, particularly the progressive decline of 2G and 3G networks, as several metropolitan operators have announced their extinction plans.

 Subscribe for full access to National Frequency Agency's products in full detail